How to Feel Less Triggered by the Things That Used to Set You Off

 A Note of Care

+This article is educational and reflective in nature and is not a substitute for medical or mental health care.
 If what you are experiencing feels severe, overwhelming, unsafe, or connected to trauma symptoms that need clinical treatment, please seek support from a qualified healthcare or mental health professional.
+Clinical EFT can be supportive, and for some people it may sit alongside therapy or other appropriate care.

 Explore Inner Harmony

-If you recognize yourself in this — if certain messages, tones of voice, family interactions, criticism, conflict, mistakes, boundaries, or familiar cues seem to activate something much bigger than the present moment — you do not have to keep trying to manage it alone.
+If you recognise yourself in this — if certain messages, tones of voice, family interactions, criticism, conflict, mistakes, boundaries, or familiar cues seem to activate something much bigger than the present moment — you do not have to keep trying to manage it alone.

+This is not about forcing a breakthrough.
 It is about helping the present feel more like the present.

 If you are ready to explore whether Inner Harmony is the right level of support for you, you can begin with a private 15-minute consultation.